jroderiko/vlab/nordroll/README.md

 *nlist="/path/to/nordroll/..."*

 Both lists can be adjusted to your needs.
-If you want your "local" list to be a different region you can easily change it this way:
+If you want your "local" list to be a different region you can easily change it with this command:

 *nordvpn cities Country > /path/to/nordroll/nordl.ls*